 A lavender matcha latte is a delightful twist on the classic matcha latte, infused with the floral essence of lavender.
 The drink is made by whisking matcha powder, a finely ground green tea, into water or steamed milk.
 The addition of lavender—either as syrup or dried flowers—adds a sweet, floral aroma that softens the sometimes bitter taste of matcha, creating a well-balanced beverage.

 This drink is especially loved for its versatility, as it can be enjoyed hot or iced, with dairy or plant-based milk, and sweetened or unsweetened, depending on personal preferences.
-Beyond the delicious taste, it’s the combination of matcha’s mild caffeine boost and lavender’s calming properties that sets this drink apart from other caffeinated beverages.
+Beyond the delicious taste, it’s the combination of caffeine in lavender matcha latte that makes it stand out—offering matcha’s mild energy boost alongside lavender’s calming properties for a unique balance of relaxation and alertness

 Ingredients of a Lavender Matcha Latte